Tishka17/sulguk/README.md

 ![](https://github.com/tishka17/sulguk/blob/master/images/problem_telegram.png?raw=True)

-T osolve this we can convert HTML to telegram entites with `sulguk`.
+To solve this we can convert HTML to telegram entities with `sulguk`.
 So that's how it looks now:

 ![](https://github.com/tishka17/sulguk/blob/master/images/problem_sulguk.png?raw=True)